 Car accidents damage more than vehicles.
 It’s important to seek immediate medical care if you experience an accident, as a variety of injuries can result.
-Drs.
-Steven Watson and Shannon Darrow are expertly trained chiropractors committed to bettering the health and well-being of people who’ve been in car accidents.
-Schedule an appointment at one of their three offices in Kent, Tacoma, or SeaTac, Washington, by calling or using the online booking tool.
+Dr. Steven Watson is expertly trained chiropractors committed to bettering the health and well-being of people who’ve been in car accidents.
+Schedule an appointment at their office in SeaTac, Washington, by calling or using the online booking tool.

 Car accident injuries vary from person to person and from collision to collision.
 The parts of the body reportedly most affected in car accidents are your head, back, neck and chest.

-Your injury is best assessed by a medical professional such as Dr. Watson or Dr. Darrow.
+Your injury is best assessed by a medical professional such as Dr. Watson.
 Each injury varies in severity, from some requiring little or no treatment to those resulting in permanent disability.

 No part of your body is technically safe from enduring a car accident.
 The type and the severity of injuries depend on such factors as:

 These factors then affect the type of injury, whether it was an impact injury or a penetrating injury.
 An impact injury occurs when your body hits some part of the car’s interior.
 A penetrating injury refers to cuts and scrapes or an object piercing the skin, often caused by shattering glass or loose objects.

 Also, certain parts of the body are more prone to injury than others:

 Injuries to these parts of the body are the most serious, as they’re more likely to affect your long-term health than injuries to other body parts.
 They commonly occur in high-speed collisions and can lead to traumatic brain injuries or damage to the spinal cord.
 Worst-case scenarios involve lasting cognitive problems or paralysis.